Wrigley Field With Kids – Four Things To Know

 Wrigley Field With Kids, Tip #4) Keep A Close Eye On The Kids.
 The Wrigley concourses get very crowded, especially for the last hour before the game starts, and it’s easy to lose track of someone small.
 Be sure the kid knows what to do in case you get separated…show them what Cubs employees look like and all that.
 It’s a crowded place outside too, so just be aware.

 So there is, I hope, some useful advice for doing a Cubs game with the little ones.
-If you’d also like to save money, choose a great seat and know the best ways for your family to get to Wrigley Field, this handy and inexpensive little guide is for you.

 More About Wrigley Field: